Kinto/kinto-http.py/README.rst

       for idx in range(0, 100):
           batch.update_record(data={'id': idx})

-Reading data from batch operations is achived by using the ``results()`` method available ater a batch context is closed.
+Reading data from batch operations is achieved by using the ``results()`` method available after a batch context is closed.

 .. code-block:: python